MicrosoftEdge/DevTools/explainers/LandmarksVisualisation/explainer.md

 1. Allow testers to verify the existence of landmarks in a web product in a fast and visual way.

 ## Feedback
 Have feedback?
-We want to hear it! *[Issue #123](link to issue announcing explainer, which will need to be added after first commit)* tracks community feedback on this explainer.
+We want to hear it! *[Issue #56](https://github.com/MicrosoftEdge/DevTools/issues/56)* tracks community feedback on this explainer.